PauloPhagula/f.js/README.rst

 .. note::

-    Although the example uses Riot_ for the views and Navigo_ for routing, they're dependencies of the framework, it's just an example using them, but it could be anything else.
+    Although the example uses Riot_ for the views and Navigo_ for routing, they're not dependencies of the framework, it's just an example using them, but it could be anything else.

 Examples